Pryluky: History

 Pryluky is on the list of Ukraine's oldest cities, and in 1995 it was entered in the register of Ukrainian historical cities.
 Under the auspices of the “Innovations in Cultural Development of the Regions” program, the Pryluky local government is taking measures to restore old folk art traditions as well as seeking historical and architectural records of the city.
 City inhabitants hope that with time, Pryluky will become a part of the Golden Ring of the Chernihiv Region tour.

 Until 18 July 2020, Pryluky was designated as a city of oblast significance and did not belong to Pryluky Raion even though it was the center of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to four, the city was merged into Pryluky Raion.

+Russian invasion of Ukraine

+On 28 February 2022, during the opening days of the Russian invasion of Ukraine, a Russian Army tank company was defeated by Ukrainian forces.
+On 7 March, near Pryluky, the Armed Forces of Ukraine destroyed a convoy of Russian military fuel trucks.

+On 13 June 2022, at 13:15, rocket attacks by Russian forces were recorded in Pryluky.
+Russian missiles struck a facility located near Pryluky.
+Ammunition detonated.
+The fire was localized the same day.

+Population

+Language

+Distribution of the population by native language according to the 2001 census: